Showing posts with label Anton Diffring. Show all posts

 as sexual strangers joined in isolated fantasy

-If the difference between a documentary and a biographical film is the insertion of a point of view, then in the case of Valentino, Ken Russell's would appear to be using the life story of one of the film industry's earliest superstars to dismantle the myth of fame and celebrity-worship.
-Also, to maybe ask us to examine what difference exists, if any, between "the story" and the truth, and if in the end it really matters.
+If the difference between a documentary and a biographical film lies in the insertion of a point of view, then in the case of Valentino, Ken Russell would appear to be using the life story of one of the film industry's earliest superstars to dismantle the myth of notions of fame and celebrity-worship.
+Also, perhaps to ask us to examine why, when we expend so much effort and energy in erecting myths around the famous, we kid ourselves into believing, when that celebrity dies, that the truth about them matters at all.

 The heads of United Artists, MGM, and Paramount discuss